CP1404/Practicals/prac_07/README.md

   (Load projects when the program runs and also when they choose this option)
 - Save projects
   (Save projects when the program runs and also when they choose this option)
+- Display projects
+  (Display two groups: incomplete projects; completed projects, both sorted by priority)
+- Filter projects by date
+  (Ask the user for a date and display only projects that start after that date, sorted by date)
 - Add new project
   (Ask the user for the inputs and add a new project to memory)
-- Display projects
-  (Display two groups: incomplete projects; completed projects, both sorted by priority)
-- Show projects by time
-  (Ask the user for a date and display all projects that start after that date)
 - Update project
-  (Choose a project, then modify the completion % and/or priority)
+  (Choose a project, then modify the completion % and/or priority - leave blank to retain existing values)

 ### Expectations: